BostonBSD/financials/README.md

 The markets are very efficient; the decision to go long or short needs to be made before the central bank makes their decision.

 All other commodities are valued similarly, bullion is more inelastic.
-Crypto is probably similar also, although still developing.
+Crypto is probably similar also, although still developing a futures infrastructure.

 ----------------------------------------------------------